Datsun truck: Nissan D21

 In 1992, Nissan had a crossover year in which the 1993 model year (mid-1992 to mid-1993 calendar year) had the dashboard of the 1986½–1992 model years with a slightly refreshed body appearance as well as some small interior changes and a revised instrument panel.
 In a first for the auto industry, this model used the new R134A air conditioning refrigerant.

-In 1993, the last major refresh would last through 1997.
-Changes were a new ergonomic dashboard and much improved interior for 1994.
+In 1993, for the 1994 model year in North America, the D21 received its last major refresh which would last through 1997.
+Changes were a new ergonomic dashboard and much improved interior.

-1995 was the first model year to comply with the new US Department of Transportation "high mount brake light" regulation requiring all trucks to have a brake light in the center of the rear at the top of the cab, though a temporary light was added to the 1994 models.
+1995 was the first model year to comply with the new US Department of Transportation "high mount brake light" regulation requiring all trucks to have a brake light in the center of the rear at the top of the cab, though a temporary light had been added to the 1994 models.

 In late 1995, a driver's side airbag was added as well as compliance with the new US safety rules.
 Rear wheel ABS came with both 2WD and 4WD models beginning in 1990.

-Versions sold in other countries came with a host of more economical engines, ranging from 1.6-litre gasoline fours up to a 2.7-litre diesel four-cylinder, including the SD25 and TD25 diesel engines.

 These Hardbody small pickup trucks sold very well worldwide, and are still often seen both on-road and off-road.
-The V6 engine had a timing belt that requires replacement every 60K miles.
-In the US, beginning in 1997, the new "D22" was officially named, "Frontier" and used a new DOHC 2.4 inline-four borrowed from the Nissan Altima.
+The V6 engine had a timing belt that required replacement every 60,000 miles.
+In the US, beginning in 1997, the new "D22" was officially named, "Frontier" with the 4 cylinder engines keeping the same architecture.
 A newly modified "VG33" V6 was available in 1998 and ending production in the US in 2004.
 The new VG33E V6 had new, larger, 10 mm exhaust manifold studs in an attempt to decrease the risk of premature exhaust manifold stud failure, but still had limited success.

 The D21 design was still available new in some Latin American countries, made in Mexico until the 2008 model year.
-In Mexico, a range of four basic variations of the D21 were sold together as the Nissan Camiones (literally "Nissan Trucks").
-Nissan Mexicana ended production of the Camiones on 15 March 2008 after 15 years of production in the Cuernavaca plant.
+In Mexico, a range of four basic variations of the D21 were sold together as the Nissan camiones (literally "Nissan trucks").
+Nissan Mexicana ended production of the camiones on 15 March 2008 after 15 years of production in the Cuernavaca plant.